 2. The NEF checks whether the AF is authorised for the requested subscription.
-If authorised, the NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI.
-The NEF forwards the request to the NSACF with Nnsacf_SliceEventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information).
+If authorised, the NEF may query the NRF to find the NSACF(s) responsible for the requested S-NSSAI.
+The NEF invokes the request to the NSACF(s) with Nnsacf_SliceEventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information).

-Editor's note: It is FFS the NSACF responsible for an S-NSSAI to invoke the current number of UEs or PDU Sessions from all NSACFs which are currently handling the NSAC of the S-NSSAI if the NSAC is controlled by several different NSACFs.

-4. The NEF forwards the response from NSACF via the Nnef_EventExposure_Subscribe/Unsibscribe Response message to the AF.
+4. The NEF invokes the Nnef_EventExposure_Subscribe/Unsibscribe Response message to the AF.

-5. When the reporting condition for a subscribed event is fulfilled, the NSACF triggers a notification towards the AF.
+5. When the reporting condition for a subscribed event is fulfilled, the NSACF triggers a notification towards the NEF.